Mst-Rafiya-Tusnim-Rimu/TwinPic/FAQ.md

 A – Exclude simply removes the specific album from the remaining list of album.
 While Hide would create a (.nonmedia ) file in the folder and would be inaccessible to other apps but an excluded album is accessible other media apps on your device.

-Q – How do I solve **Leafpics has stopped** while trying to play some videos on Leafpic ?
+Q – How do I solve **Twinpics has stopped** while trying to play some videos on Twinpic ?

 A – Go to the video you wish to play and click the **dotted vertical line** at the top right corner of the screen, click **more** and select **open with** and choose from the listed video players on your device.